 For a boat project a water sense power-on circuit was needed.
 The power supply is a small solar with a LiPo battery cell as back-up.

-When water ( see water !) is providing current between the WATER_SENSE pins, the gate of the HEXFET is charged , which pulls Drain low , opening Q2 to provide power at PWR_OUT for the microcontroller circuit.
+When water ( sea water !) conducts current between the WATER_SENSE and the 10VDC pins, the gate of the HEXFET is charged , which pulls Drain low , opening Q2 to provide power at PWR_OUT for the microcontroller circuit.
 When the microcontroller has finished the task , it pulls CLOSE low , discharging the gate of the HEXFET , which via Q2 turns off the PWR_OUT for the microcontroller.

 In stand-by ( waiting for water to trig) , the circuit consumes zero power.